braice/MuMuDVB/doc/README.txt

 To enable PAT rewriting, add `rewrite_pat=1` to your config file.
 This feature consumes few CPU, since the rewritten PAT is stored in memory and computed only once per channel.

 [NOTE]
 PAT rewrite can fail (i.e. doesn't solve the previous symptoms) for some channels if their PMT pid is shared.
-In this case you have to add the `ts_id` option to the channel to specify the transport stream id, also known as service id.
+In this case you have to add the `service_id` option to the channel to specify the service id.

 [[sdt_rewrite]]
 SDT (Service Description Table) Rewriting